microsoft/pxt-adafruit/docs/getting-started.md

 ### Happy face

-You should see three blocks in the editor to the left.
+There are three blocks in the editor (the area to the left).
-These are a block with a smiley face, ...
+They should look like this:

 ```blocks
 basic.forever(() => {